What About Mimi?: Awards

 The show won a Pulcinella Award for the Best Series for Children in 2001.

 Telecast and home media

 What About Mimi? was first premiered on Teletoon in 2000 until 2002 with repeats until the late 2000s.
-The show does not air in the U.S., but PorchLight's KidMango had episodes online.
-Internationally, the show does air on Fox Kids (now Disney XD) in Latin America and KiKa in Germany.
-As of 2022, the show had added with m4e's YouTube channel online.
+The show does not air in the U.S., but PorchLight's now-defunct KidMango had episodes online.
+Internationally, the show does air on Fox Kids (now as "Disney XD") in Latin America, CITV and Pop Girl in the United Kingdom, Minimax in Central Europe, and KiKa along with Junior in Germany.
+As of 2023, the show had added with YouTube online.

 Two volumes of the show have been released on DVD in Canada by Anchor Bay Entertainment.
 Volume 1 includes four half-hour episodes and one 11-minute episode.
 Volume 2 includes three half-hour episodes and three 11-minute episodes.
-The first two episodes were additionally released on DVD in Australia as part of a compilation series.
+The first two episodes were additionally released on DVD in Australia by EM.TV as part of Junior's compilation series.